AllenBrainAtlas/SWDB-2016/Projects/Cobra/README.txt

 0. Core algorithm files that calculate population coupling metric given input spikes: cobra_analysis.py
+[Pop Coupling subdirectory]: See readme inside directory.
+This set of files includes a generative model of neural responses.

 1. Files dealing with synthetic data to validate the algorithm implementation: